fine arts

 June 2021

-My sister and I used to fall asleep to images of a long-limbed young girl climbing about moss-covered rocks, scavenging among decaying castle walls, burying her hands in a sea of engraved gold coins.
-Her name was Nelly, she was my Great-Grandmother.
-Around that time, 10 years ago or so, she had conquered more than 100 years on this earth.
-My dad would sit by our beds and unfold embellished recollections of Nellie's younger self, tales of which had morphed and inflated throughout their passing along through generations.
-Great-Grandma Nelly had shared encounters with many compelling souls throughout her younger years: her best friend Kathleen, my Grandma Maire, the heroic Maud Gonne MacBride, illustrious Irish playwrights and revolutionaries, and,
+My younger sister and I used to fall asleep to images of my great-grandmother as a child climbing moss-covered rocks, scavenging among decaying castle walls, burying her hands in seas of engraved gold coins.
+Around that time, when I was a child, she was nearing 104 years old.
+My dad would sit aside our beds and unfold recollections of Nellie's younger self.
+Great-Grandma Nelly had shared encounters with many compelling souls throughout her younger years: her best friend Kathleen, my Grandma Maire, the heroic Maud Gonne MacBride, illustrious Irish playwrights and revolutionaries, and, as legend has it, mermaids.

 I want to thank my grandma Nellie for passing down her wonder, instilling within us the awe for magic, and casting upon our young minds what it means to be curious, naive, and to embrace the fathomless oceans which define the unknown.